 Personal information about unsuccessful candidates will be held on file for 24 months.
 After the recruitment exercise has been completed, it will then be destroyed or deleted.
 We retain de-personalised statistical information about applicants to help inform our recruitment activities, but no individuals are identifiable from that data.

-Your personal information may be shared with third parties as part of your employment within the civil service, including:
+Your personal information may be shared with third parties as part of your employment within the civil service, including but not limited to:

 Once employment with FCO Services has ended, we will retain the file in accordance with the requirements of our data retention policy, which is based on legal requirements.